KQM-git/TCL/docs/evidence/equipment/artifacts.md

 **Last tested:** <VersionHl date="2022-04-04" />

 **Finding:**
-Kazuha's 3-hit n5 is "linked"
+Kazuha's 3-hit N5 is "linked"
-Kaz's 2-hit n3 is not "linked"
+Kaz's 2-hit N3 is not "linked"

 **Evidence:**
-I analysed 107 full N5 strings against a downed ruin guard over 2 sessions
+I analysed 107 full N5 strings against a downed Ruin Guard over 2 sessions
 N5:
 * The first 2 hits display the same proc (i.e NN or PP) in 105/107 trials
-* The 3rd hit only procced in 6/107 trials, and those 6 were all NNP overall for n5.
-If you assume even the minimum 36% proc chance for n5-3, the chance to get only 6 procs in 107 trials is in the region of 6x10-14
+* The 3rd hit only procced in 6/107 trials, and those 6 were all NNP overall for N5.
+If you assume even the minimum 36% proc chance for N5-N3, the chance to get only 6 procs in 107 trials is in the region of 6x10-14

 N3:
 * Every combination has been observed multiple times (NN, NP, PN, PP)